UKAEA-Edge-Code/VANTAGE-Reactions/CONTRIBUTING.md

 8. The options on the pull request will need to be decided on a per-case basis in terms of whether to delete the source branch and/or squash the commits upon merging.
 9. Assign a reviewer (someone other than yourself) to review and merge the pull request.
 Note that merging will be disabled by default if any tests fail.
 10. Upon on opening a pull request to the `main` branch, there will be a few CI checks that are run, in particular the clang-format check will run and fail if your modifications don't conform to the style outlined in `.clang-format` in the repo directory.
 There is an included `.pre-commit-config.yaml` file that should allow for the use of `pre-commit` locally so that any commits made conform to the formatting standard.
 Instructions for `pre-commit` setup can be found [here](https://ukaea-edge-code.github.io/VANTAGE-Reactions/sphinx/html/guide-developer/pre-commit-setup.html#installation-of-pre-commit).
+11. The code coverage CI check has a tolerance threshold of 5%, that is to say if the measured code coverage in the CI for your branch is more than 5% lower compared to the existing code coverage metric for the repo then the CI will fail.